qaalabs/DE5M4/docs/day3/storage/x-modelling.md

 - Review data modeling approaches for different database types:
   - Entity-relationship modeling for relational databases
   - Document/collection design for document databases
-  - Denormalized designs for performance
+  - Denormalised designs for performance
 - Explain the deliverables and evaluation criteria

 ### 2. Requirements Analysis (10 minutes)

-Participants analyze their assigned business scenario by:
+Participants analyse their assigned business scenario by:

 - **Identifying key entities**
   - What are the main "things" we need to track?